 This easy technique is the best way to poach eggs, guaranteeing perfectly cooked eggs every time.

-in the EatingWell Test Kitchen, we went through dozens of eggs and gallons of simmering water trying out a variety of techniques gleaned from folklore and research.
+Testing our way through various methods for how to poach an egg in the EatingWell Test Kitchen, we went through dozens of eggs and gallons of simmering water to find the best way to poach an egg.

-Our favorite (but ultimately least successful) method was cracking eggs into little plastic-wrap pouches, which were then submerged into the water.
+We tried a variety of techniques gleaned from folklore and research–our favorite (but ultimately least successful) method was cracking eggs into little plastic-wrap pouches, which were then submerged into the water.
 The technique promised a pot devoid of crusted egg whites on the waterline, but the reality was this: the eggs simply stuck to the plastic wrap.
 One favored restaurant method is to create a whirlpool in the water by vigorously stirring it in one direction.
 This method was all right for the first egg or two, but it just lost its current by the time the third and fourth eggs were going in, making a mess of the pot.

 Step 1: Prepare the Poaching Water

 Break 4 eggs into 4 individual small bowls.
 Fill a large, straight-sided skillet or Dutch oven with 2 inches of water; bring to a boil.
 Add 1/4 cup distilled white vinegar.
 Reduce to a gentle simmer: the water should be steaming and small bubbles should come up from the bottom of the pan.

 Step 2: Gently Add the Eggs